Over 60s life insurance

 This will depend on your situation, but can vary hugely.
 When an insurer takes your application, they will boil it down to how much risk there is of your making a claim, and how quickly.
 Just because you are in your autumn years, doesn’t necessarily mean you have to pay a huge amount, although you will often pay more than someone younger.

 If you are in good shape, without any chronic health conditions, you can easily command a good premium.
-In general, an insurer will look at the following criteria before deciding on a) whether to take you on as a customer and b) how much to charge:
+In general, an insurer will look at the following criteria before deciding on a) whether to take you on as a customer and b) how much to charge.
+This applies apart from if you choose an over 50s policy which guarantees acceptance and doesn’t require medical underwriting.
+It will also depend on the type of policy and amount of cover wanted.

 If you are worried about the financial security of those close to you should you pass, then life insurance can be a great way to alleviate these concerns.
 Sometimes, a full life term isn’t necessary, and you may decide to opt for something more short-term to address a particular, time-sensitive obligation.